 The Harvard College Women's Center provides leadership development, professionalism, and mentorship as part of our undergraduate and graduate internships.

-Through peer-to-peer education, our interns teach their peers about issues related to gender equity and gender identity.
-The Women's Center undergraduate internship is a year-long employment opportunity that will give you the hands-on skills you'll need to navigate various professional fields after graduation.
+Through peer-to-peer education, our interns connect with and engage their peers on issues related to gender equity and gender identity.
+The Women's Center undergraduate internship is a year-long employment opportunity that will give you the hands-on skills needed to navigate various professional fields after graduation.

 You'll learn how to: